 The highest priority is a high statistics Au-Au run at full energy to study in detail high- p_t suppression at larger rapidities for identified hadrons.
-Subsequent heavy-ions runs should be for 200 GeV Fe, and a lower energy Au run, preferentially at 63 GeV.
-The collaboration also accords importance to a measurement of the transverse spin asymmetries at large x_F for identified pions within the next 3 year period.
+Subsequent heavy ions runs should be for 200 GeV Fe, and a lower energy Au run, preferentially at 63 GeV.
+The transverse spin asymmetries at large xF for identified π 's is an unique that BRAHMS wants folded into the RHIC run planning for the next 3 years.